Order Book

 Keep the input simple

-and where
+where

 Keep the source of truth clear

-Since these orders come in from another source, this source being the leading system we don't offer to directly change or update on the order level in orderbook.
-This is to avoid confusion where data was changed.
-Of course, some data needs to be modified structurally for the planning.
-For this we offer the concept of a conditional
+Since orders come in from another source (the leading system), we don't offer direct changes or updates at the order level in orderbook.
+This prevents confusion about where data was changed.

 within the orderbook domain.